ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

-This algorithm was developed by Y. Zhang on 18/03/2024 in collaboration with the Norwegian University of Science and Technology, Utrecht University of Applied Sciences, and Vrije Universiteit Amsterdam.
+This algorithm was developed by Y. Zhang, Sina David, Sjoerd M. Bruijn, Michiel Punt, Jorunn L. Helbostad and Mirjam Pijnappels from Vrije Universiteit Amsterdam, the Utrecht University of Applied Sciences, and Norwegian University of Science and Technology.

 # Recognize real-life gait episodes using lower back IMU for older adults